semraulab/phiclust/vignettes/Analysis_kidney.md

 ```

 <img src="Analysis_kidney_files/figure-markdown_github/unnamed-chunk-2-1.png" style="display: block; margin: auto;" />
-With SIGMA, we are now able to assess the variability for each cluster
+With phiclust, we are now able to assess the variability for each
-and see if possible sub-clusters can be found.
-First, we load the
+cluster and see if possible sub-clusters can be found.
+First, we load
-preprocessed SingleCellObject of the kidney data.
+the preprocessed SingleCellObject of the kidney data.

 ``` r
 #Load kidney data from package